prokopenkoroman88/srt-test/srt-readme.txt

 git remote add origin https://github.com/prokopenkoroman88/srt-test.git git push -u origin main

-Öor push an existing repository from the command line git remote add origin https://github.com/prokopenkoroman88/srt-test.git git branch -M main git push -u origin main
+‚Ä¶or push an existing repository from the command line git remote add origin https://github.com/prokopenkoroman88/srt-test.git git branch -M main git push -u origin main

-Öor import code from another repository
+‚Ä¶or import code from another repository
 You can initialize this repository with code from a Subversion, Mercurial, or TFS project.